dannyh79/spree-rn-ios/README.md

 This is done by [Fastlane](https://fastlane.tools/), please see `fastlane/README.md` and `fastlane/Fastfile`

-* Our `fastlane` is installed by bundler, there is no need to `gem install fastlane`, and execute fastlane by `bundle exec fastlane ...`
+* Our `fastlane` is installed by bundler, please execute fastlane by `bundle exec fastlane ...`, and there is no need to `gem install fastlane`
 * For deployment (uploading) credentials, please see: https://git.5xruby.com/spree-example/spree-example-rnapp/-/wikis/creds#for-app-deployment
 * You will probably need to access Google play console / App store connect to manage release or beta testing, ask project manager for the access